Mar 3, 2022

 First, Friedberg encourages all adults to “Go get the COVID vaccine right away, if you haven’t yet done this.”
 COVID vaccines have proved safe and effective after rigorous review, and appointments are free and widely available at retail locations, pharmacies, and mass vaccination sites, as well as popup and mobile sites.
 To make an appointment or find a walk-up site, visit https://vaxfinder.mass.gov/.
 Friedberg recommends anyone with questions about the vaccine speak with their PCP.

 Standard, recommended childhood immunizations, such as those for meningitis B and measles, mumps and rubella, are top on the priority list for kids.
 “The time to do catch-up is now,” Friedberg said.
-“With many camps reopening this summer and schools reopening in the fall, you don’t want your kids going in unprotected.”
+“You don’t want your kids going to school unprotected.”

-He encourages parents to call their pediatrician to find out which immunizations their kids still need and contact their school district to see which immunizations are required and whether documentation is needed.
+He encourages parents to call their pediatrician to find out which immunizations their kids still need.
 Many immunizations also can be provided at a retail pharmacy.